 Advisors do not register students for classes or control any drop/add procedures, all registration transactions are completed by students themselves.
 Planning is done through the iGPS course planner and then the actual registration for courses is done through a student’s Student Center.
 Please consult the course registration tutorial video for more information.

-Hudson and Holland Scholars Program resources and social media channels
+Hudson and Holland Scholars Program social media channels